A topic from the subject of Analytical Chemistry in Chemistry.

 Overview

-• Quantitative analysis determines the amount of analyte in a sample.
+• Quantitative analysis determines the amount or concentration of a specific substance (analyte) present in a sample.

-• It involves measuring the analyte's concentration or activity.
+• It involves measuring the analyte's concentration or activity, providing numerical data about the sample's composition.

 Main Concepts

-• Accuracy: How close the measured value is to the true value.
+• Accuracy: How close a measured value is to the true value.
+Expressed as the difference between the measured value and the true value.

-• Stoichiometry: Mathematical relationships between reactants and products in chemical reactions.
+• Stoichiometry: The quantitative relationships between reactants and products in a chemical reaction, based on the balanced chemical equation.

 Quantitative Analysis in Analytical Chemistry: Determination of Chloride Concentration